tiagosoa/lei-24-s2-1dgh-g073/docs/sprint2/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Usability

-_The usability of the system is paramount to ensuring that the HRM and FM can effectively use the software.
+_The usability of the system is paramount to ensuring that the HRM and VFM can effectively use the software.
 This topic addresses several key aspects of usability, including error prevention, interface aesthetics and design, help and documentation, and consistency and standards.

 ### Error Prevention